 Teamwork

-Teamwork is a project management tool built with client service businesses in mind—especially agencies, consultants, and service providers.
-It helps teams stay on top of tasks, communicate with clients, and deliver work on time.
+Teamwork is a project management tool designed for client-focused businesses like agencies, consultants, and service providers.
+It helps teams manage tasks, communicate with clients, and deliver work on time.

 - Client access: Let clients view project progress and leave feedback without seeing internal work.